 Hiking Dog Mountain Trail: Everything you need to know

-Are you planning to hike Dog Mountain Trail to see the expansive wildflower meadows and panorama vistas of the Columbia River Gorge?
+Are you planning to hike Dog Mountain Trail to see the expansive wildflower meadows and panoramic vistas of the Columbia River Gorge?
 Dog Mountain is an extremely popular hike, especially in spring when the yellow balsamroot is in peak bloom.

 Dog Mountain wildflower meadows in spring